 - 1.1 The Internal Audit Annual Plan was approved by the Audit, Scrutiny and Petitions Board on 21 March 2016.
 Normally, Internal Audit measures the progress and performance of the team on a regular basis using a range of performance indicators (PIs) and reports these to members as part of this report.
-However, since we are currently transferring over to a revised audit management system and the PIs have to be calculated manually, only the percentage of Audit Plan completion performance indicator is available for the period 1 April 2016 to 30 September 2016. - 1.2 In terms of Counter Fraud, the current focus in this area is establishing the priorities for this new team and therefore it has been agreed with the Director of Finance and Resources that no performance targets will be established for 2016/17. - 1.3 The report details progress against local and national initiatives involving Internal Audit and the Counter Fraud Team from 1 April 2016 to 30 September 2016.
+However, since we transferred over mid year to our revised audit management system and are still populating this system, the PIs have to be calculated manually and therefore only the percentage of Audit Plan completion performance indicator is available for the period 1 April 2016 to 31 December 2016. - 1.2 In terms of Counter Fraud, the current focus in this area is establishing the priorities for this new team and therefore it has been agreed with the Director of Finance and Resources that no performance targets will be established for 2016/17. - 1.3 The report details progress against local and national initiatives involving Internal Audit and the Counter Fraud Team from 1 April 2016 to 31 December 2016.